 COST TO prepare and file a PATENT patent Plus examination costs

-In this regard, for most inventors, the cost to prepare and file a patent application (i.e., secure patent pendency) is a more important number because it is the minimum you need to spend to launch your product.
+In this regard, for most inventors, the cost to prepare and file a patent application (i.e., secure patent pendency) is more important because it is the minimum you need to spend to establish patent pendency and launch your product.

 Read more about how the costs can fluctuate based on the strategy that you employ in Patent Cost Framework and Cash Flow.